Changissnz/selfinterest/README.md

 understanding for the topic of that understanding actualizes into something much more pronounced in effect, due to the economy of absolute effort concentrated into the one route, lessening the chances for collateral messiness.
-The evolution of forms for media, as well as the constant ever-subjective labeling schematics for what are media and ends, due to context-switching, are some of the reasons for the validity of the assumption of lack of expectations.
+The evolution of forms for media, as well as the constant of ever-subjective labeling schematics for what are media and ends, due to context-switching, are some of the reasons for the validity of the assumption of lack of expectations.
 The ends encompass the span for the whole, and the whole can be known to certain depths.
 But in between, there are infinitessimal essences that drive derivation of a source form into different forms,